VW NOx emissions collective action – Scotland

 Slater and Gordon is leading the claim in England and Wales for a group of more than 90,000 affected vehicle owners.
 The English High Court has recently ruled that the software fitted in the vehicles was a ‘defeat device’, which is an important step in the case.

 Scottish Parliament passed the Civil Litigation (Expenses and Group Proceedings) (Scotland) Act 2018 in May 2018 enabling group litigations to be raised in Scotland for the first time.
 Although the Act was passed in 2018, the legislation is only planned to come into effect in August 2020.
-We’ll be raising a group action on behalf of affected car owners against VW as soon as the legislation is in place.
+We’ll be raising a collective action on behalf of affected car owners against VW as soon as the legislation is in place.

 Information regarding Volkswagen’s cheat devices first became available in 2015 when the Environmental Protection Agency in the United States ordered a recall.
 There are strict time limits on bringing an emissions claim against VW and they must be raised within five years from the date Volkswagen’s alleged fraudulent conduct was discovered.

 There are many reasons to join the claim, including:

 - Health: Taking legal action will disincentivise this type of corporate behaviour and help to ensure that companies don't put the public's health at risk.

 - Environment: NOx is a pollutant.
 It contributes to acid rain, global warming and respiratory conditions, such as childhood asthma.
 An increase in the level of emissions only serves to increase these dangers.